cap-java/cds-feature-attachments/doc/Design.md

 This workflow is triggered if a new commit is pushed to the main branch.

-### Error Handling

-The `error-handling.yaml` starts a workflow to check if the workflow started with `main-build.yaml` had errors.
-If the workflow had errors a GitHub issue is created with the error message and the failing run.

 ### Build and Deploy

-The `main-build-and-deploy.yaml` starts a workflow to build the project, run all tests and deploy it to maven or artifactory.
+The `main-build-and-deploy.yaml` and `main-build-and-deploy-oss.yaml` start a workflow to build the project, run all tests and deploy it to maven or artifactory.
-The workflow is started if a new release is created in GitHub.
+The workflows are started if a new release or pre-release is created in GitHub.
 The tags used in the release are used as new version for the project.

 The following steps are executed in the workflow: